New Unified School Council: History

-Most anarchist educators referenced the pedagogue Francesc Ferrer i Guardia, he had been executed in 1909 as a scapegoat for the insurrection known as Tragic Week.
+Most anarchist educators referenced the pedagogue Francesc Ferrer i Guardia, who had been executed in 1909 as a scapegoat for the insurrection known as the Tragic Week.
 As a result of his influence on education, creating the so-called Modern School, numerous rationalist schools had been created throughout the country.
-Especially in Catalunya, rationalist education had many supporters in the labor movement.
-Joan Puig i Elías, the education counselor of the Central Committee of Antifascist Militias, came from this tradition.
+Especially in Catalonia, rationalist education had many supporters in the labor movement.
+Joan Puig i Elías, the education counselor of the Central Committee of Antifascist Militias (CCMA), came from this tradition.

-The New Unified School Council was created from the Spanish Revolution of 1936, its goal was to organize the new teaching system, "ensuring that it responded, in all the aspects, to the new order imposed by the will of the workers”.
-The Committee was made up of delegates from trade unions and left-wing political parties.
-The spirit that drove this Educational Council (CENU) was that of anti-fascist unity, which had led to the creation of the CCMA itself as well as its Economic Council, which little by little would be in charge of promoting industrial communities and the socialization of the economy.
-The Executive Committee was chaired by the already appointed Joan Puig i Elias.
+The New Unified School Council was created as a result of the Spanish Revolution of 1936, its goal being to organise the new teaching system, "ensuring that it responded, in all the aspects, to the new order imposed by the will of the workers”.
+Its Committee was made up of delegates from trade unions and left-wing political parties.
+CENU was created in the spirit of anti-fascist unity, which had led to the creation of the CCMA itself as well as its Economic Council, which little by little would be in charge of promoting industrial communities and the socialisation of the economy.
+The Executive Committee of CENU was chaired by the already appointed Joan Puig i Elias.

-On July 27, 1936, the New Unified School Council was established.
-The decree of creation affirmed its will to suppress the confessional school (in the hands of the Church), which was accused of being the type of educational system that has caused the military coup.
-They believed in a new school that promoted rationalistic principles and solidarity.
-In addition to these intentions, the anarchists - in charge of this council - realized that they did not have enough teachers or sufficient infrastructure to offer a teaching based on libertarian ideas.
+On 27 July 1936, the New Unified School Council was established.
+Its decree of creation affirmed its will to suppress the confessional school (in the hands of the Church), which was accused of being the type of educational system that had caused the military coup.
+CENU's founders believed in a new school that promoted rationalistic principles and solidarity.
+In addition to these intentions, the anarchists - in charge of this council - realised that they did not have enough teachers or sufficient infrastructure to offer a teaching based on libertarian ideas.
 Therefore Puig i Elias resolved to come to an understanding with the Republicans, the Catalanists and the Socialists.
-Puig i Elias defended this analysis before other anarchists who want to, at least, attempt libertarian teaching.
-Because of this he quickly received the support of the UGT and the Generalitat de Catalunya.
+Puig i Elias defended this analysis before other anarchists who wanted to, at least, attempt libertarian teaching.
+Because of this he quickly received the support of the Unión General de Trabajadores (UGT) and the Generalitat de Catalunya.